kevquirk/fuckedweb/index.md

 layout: default
 image: /assets/images/feature.png
 ---
-I have something to tell you, dear reader. **The web is fucked and there's nothing we can do about it.** It's a sad state of affairs that we're in - gone are the days of Web 1.0 where the humble personal blog and the likes of [GeoCities](https://en.wikipedia.org/wiki/Yahoo!_GeoCities) reigned supreme.
+I have something to tell you, dear reader. **The web is fucked.** It's a sad state of affairs that we're in - gone are the days of Web 1.0 where the humble personal blog and the likes of [GeoCities](https://en.wikipedia.org/wiki/Yahoo!_GeoCities) reigned supreme.

-Instead we've been left with Web 1.0's rotten remains where centralisation, monopolies and tracking are the order of the day. *It's shit*.
+Instead we've been left with Web 1.0's rotten remains where centralisation, monopolies and tracking are the order of the day.

+*It's shit*.

-The Internet has been monetised by social media, my big tech, by search engines.
+The Internet has been monetised by social media, by big tech, by search engines.
 Fuck, it's been monetised by pretty much everyone.
-The whole concept of [netizens](https://www.merriam-webster.com/dictionary/netizen) and a community around the web, from the late 90s and early 00s, have been lost to the sands of time. *Again, it's shit.*
+The whole concept of [netizens](https://www.merriam-webster.com/dictionary/netizen) and a community around the web, from the late 90s and early 00s, have been lost to the sands of time.

+*Again, it's shit.*

 **This is my manifesto; a warning to everyone who uses the web.
 It's fucked and it's not gonna change.**